umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ### Why provide a Custom Dashboard for your editors?

 It is generally considered good practice when you build an Umbraco site to provide a custom dashboard to welcome your editors and provide information about the site and/or provide a helpful gateway to common functionality the editors will use.
-This guide will show the basics of creating a custom 'Welcome Message' dashboard and then show how you can go a little further to provide interaction using AngularJS...
+This guide will show the basics of creating a custom 'Welcome Message' dashboard and then show how you can go a little further to provide interaction using AngularJS.

+The finished dashboard will give the editors an overview of which pages and media files they've worked on most recently.

-So all the steps we will go through:
+Here's an overview of the steps that will be covered:

 - Setting up the dashboard plugin
 - Writing a basic Welcome Message view